Security at Jalapeño

 Sessions are backed by signed JWTs delivered in HttpOnly, Secure cookies for sessions.
 There are no tokens in localStorage and no auth state accessible to client-side JavaScript.

 Login attempts are rate-limited to 10 attempts per 15 minutes per IP.
-Password storage uses bcrypt with per-user salts.
+Password storage uses bcrypt with per-user salts, and changing or resetting your password immediately invalidates every other active session for the account.

 Webhook integrity

-Incoming webhooks from Recall.ai, Linear, and Jira are verified with HMAC-SHA256 signatures against shared secrets.
-Requests with invalid or missing signatures are rejected at the edge before any handler executes.
+Incoming webhooks from Linear and Jira are verified with HMAC-SHA256 signatures against per-integration secrets.
+Recall.ai webhooks are verified with Svix signatures, including timestamp checks that reject replayed requests.
+In production, requests that fail verification are rejected before any handler executes.

 Webhook secrets rotate independently per integration so a compromise in one source does not affect others.